yiisoft/yii2/docs/guide/caching-data.md

 an expiration parameter when calling [[yii\caching\Cache::set()|set()]] to store a data item.
 The parameter indicates for how many seconds the data item can remain valid in the cache.
-When you call [[yii\caching\Cache::get()|get()]] to retrieve the data item, if it has passed the expiration time, the method will return false, indicating the data item is not found in the cache.
+When you call [[yii\caching\Cache::get()|get()]] to retrieve the data item, if it has passed the expiration time, the method will return `false`, indicating the data item is not found in the cache.
 For example,

 ```php
 // keep the data in cache for at most 45 seconds